 The domination of the L90000 continues when you consider the cooking space it gives you.
-On its grates alone, you’re looking at 802 square inches of useable cooking space, enough for 40 burgers at one sizzle.
-That upgrades to 1030 square inches when you remove the warming rack.
+On its grates alone, you’re looking at 802 square inches of cooking space, enough for 40 burgers at one sizzle.
+That upgrades to 1030 square inches of usable cooking surface when you remove the warming rack.
 Boy scout troop meet?
 Church fundraiser?
 Superbowl with every friend you have?
 Not a problem with the L90000.

 In addition, the L90000 brings a strong rotisserie game with its rear infrared burner.
 It lives to spit-roast, and it’ll take on a couple of chickens a time without batting an eye.